 Good day!
 Last week we wrapped up our Vitamin Series with information and tips on Vitamin K-2.
 This week we will start a Mineral Series beginning with Calcium!
-Calcium is a known essential nutrient and widely used mineral supplement for the bones but your body needs it for more than just for bones!
-We will tell you about some of the benefits of Calcium, as well as what foods that contain it, different types of supplements and what you can take with it to increase the benefits!
+Calcium is a known essential nutrient and widely used mineral supplement for the bones.
+Your body needs Calcium for more than just for bones!
+We will tell discuss the benefits of Calcium, what foods that contain it, different types of supplements that contain Calcium and what you can take with it to increase the benefits!

 Calcium is one of the most abundant minerals in the body.
 It is most known to be beneficial for our bones.
-It is also abundant in our hair, nails, and teeth.
-It is a mineral naturally found in the earth and is in the second period of the periodic table in the alkaline earth metal group.
+This mineral is also abundant in our hair, nails, and teeth.
+Calcium is naturally found in the earth and is in the second period of the periodic table in the alkaline earth metal group.
 It is considered a metal and can be found as a positive ion.
 These ions within the body are necessary to get signals to-and-from the brain.
 Calcium is also needed to help regulate Magnesium, Phosphorus, and Potassium in the blood.
-These minerals work together to preform many different functions in the body and are essential for proper fluid balance, nerve transmission, muscle contraction/relaxation and much more.
-Here are some of the benefits and responsibilities of Calcium:
+These minerals work together to preform many different functions in the body.
+They are essential for proper fluid balance, nerve transmission, muscle contraction/relaxation and much more.

-- Helps increase bone density and strengthen bones (great for treating or preventing osteoporosis)
+- Calcium helps increase bone density and strengthen bones (great for treating or preventing osteoporosis).

-- Found to be beneficial for Colon Cancer
+- This mineral is found to be beneficial for Colon Cancer.

-- Has been shown to assist in weight loss (helps increase fat exertion and decrease appetite)
+- Studies show that Calcium can assist in weight loss (helps increase fat exertion and decrease appetite).

-- Beneficial for dental health and strengthening teeth
+- Calcium is also beneficial for dental health and strengthening teeth.

 Foods with Calcium

-- Cheese— Parmesan cheese contains the highest amount of Calcium
+- Parmesan cheese contains the highest amount of Calcium.

-- Sardines— The Calcium is contained in their small edible bones
+- The Calcium is contained in their small edible bones.

-- Almonds— They contain the most calcium of all other nuts
+- They contain the most calcium of all other nuts.

-- Dark Leafy Greens— Kale and collard greens top the charts for the highest amount of calcium compared to other leafy greens.
+- Kale and collard greens top the charts for the highest amount of calcium compared to other leafy greens.

 Supplementing with Calcium

-- Now Calcium & Magnesium— Calcium supplements are usually coupled with Magnesium and Vitamin D-3, which work in combination for bone health (more on this below).
-Although this is an effective and affordable type of Calcium supplement, there are other forms that tend to be more absorb-able.
+- Calcium supplements are usually coupled with Magnesium and Vitamin D-3.
+These minerals work in combination for bone health (more on this below).
+This is an effective and affordable type of Calcium supplement.
+There are other forms that tend to be more absorb-able.

-- Red Mineral Algae— This is a great form of a natural Calcium supplement for bone health because it is filled with other minerals that help with bone health (there are 13 minerals that the bones are composed of– calcium, magnesium, boron, copper, manganese, potassium, phosphorous, nickel, vanadium, zinc, silicon, selenium, strontium).
-The Red Mineral Algae is also suitable for vegetarians!
+- This is a great form of a natural Calcium supplement for bone health.
+This is because it is filled with other minerals that help with bone health.
+There are 13 minerals that the bones are composed of– calcium, magnesium, boron, copper, manganese, potassium, phosphorous, nickel, vanadium, zinc, silicon, selenium, strontium.
+The Red Mineral Algae is suitable for vegetarians!

-- Coral Calcium— is an alkaline form of Calcium that is is easily absorbed by the body.
+- Coral Calcium is an alkaline form of Calcium.
+It is easily absorbed by the body.